sksamuel/hoplite/README.md

 data class TestConfig(val databases: List<Database>)
 ```

-For the above implementations, if hoplite encountered a `host`, `port`, and `index` then it would be clear that it should instantiate an `Elasticsearch` instance.
-Similarly, if the config keys were `host`, `port`, `schema`, and `table`, then the `Postgres` implementation should be used.
-If the keys don't match an implementation, the config loader would fail.
+For the above definition, if hoplite encountered a `host`, `port`, and `index` then it would be clear
+that it should instantiate an `Elasticsearch` instance.
+Similarly, if the config keys were `host`, `port`,
+`schema`, and `table`, then the `Postgres` implementation should be used.
+If the keys don't match an implementation,
+the config loader would fail.
 If keys match multiple implementations then the first match is taken.

 For example, the following yaml config file could be used: